roaked/roaked.github.io/content/docs/2code/1drone/_index3.md

 {{< /details >}}

-We can also verify that the actuation did not saturate:
+Verifying that the actuation did not saturate:

 {{< details "Actuation of each motor using the Pole placement Controller and Luenberger observer - (click to expand)" close >}}
 ![148](https://live.staticflickr.com/65535/53355010410_b1e5e8371b.jpg)